If energy needs to be saved, there are good ways to do it.

 7. "But Governments talk of savings from 19% lighting usage in society!"

-Arm-waving politicians love to bandy about big figures for journalists to happily quote in catchy headlines.
+Politicians like big figures for journalists to quote in catchy headlines.

 That includes "million-billion" energy/emission/money savings, carefully crafted to some distant future date (2020, 2030, 2050).